syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

 ![](/js/Diagram/Symbol-Palette_images/customizethepaletteheader_img5.png)

-You can also customize the preview size of the individual palette items.
-The `paletteItem` property of node enables you to define the preview size of the symbol items.
-The following code example illustrates how to change the preview size of a palette item.
+You can also customize the preview size of the all palette items.
+The `previewWidth` and `previewHeight` property of SymbolPalette enables you to define the preview size to all the symbol palette items.
+The following code example illustrates how to change the preview size of a symbol palette items.

 {% highlight js %}

     $("#symbolpalette").ejSymbolPalette({
         //Defines the palette collection
-                    diagramId: "diagram",
         palettes: [{
             name: "Basic Shapes",
             expanded: true,
-                        items: [
+            items: [{
-                            {
+                name: "Rectangle",
+                height: 50,
-                                name: "Rectangle", height: 50, width: 50,
+                width: 50,
-                                //Specifies the individual palette item preview size
-                                paletteItem: {
+            }, {
+                name: "Rectangle2",
-                                    previewWidth: 50,
+                height: 50,
-                                    previewHeight: 50,
+                width: 50,
-                                }
-                            },
-                            {
-                                name: "Rectangle2", height: 50, width: 50, shape: "ellipse",
+                shape: "ellipse",
             }]
         }],
+        //Specifies the preview size to symbol palette items.
         previewWidth: 100,
         previewHeight: 100,
     });

 {% endhighlight %}